jsspencer/testcode/docs/jobconfig.rst

     If true then the number of processors to run the test cannot be overidden by command-line options to :ref:`testcode.py`.
 Useful to force certain tests to be executed on a given number of processors.
-Default: false. run_concurrent [boolean]
+Default: false. path [string]
+    Set path (relative to the directory containing the ``jobconfig`` configuration file) of the test.
+The test is run in this directory and so input filenames need to be relative to it.
+If the given path contains wildcards, then this is expanded and an individual test is created for each path that maches the pattern.
+Note that Python's configparser restricts the use of special characters in section names and hence some patterns can only be accomplished by explicitly using the path option.
+Default: test name (i.e.  the name of the section defining the test). run_concurrent [boolean]
     If true then subtests defined by the inputs_args option are allowed to run concurrently rather than consecutively, assuming enough processors are